jackiepurdue/paper-2019-amr-uba/manuscript.md

 <td>
 ||
 |-|
-Table: e-value, query coverage, and cluster percentage used for each AMR family experiment for the prevalence, ncbi non-redundant, and UBA databases. {#tbl:exp-params}
+Table: [TODO: fill in the actual values] e-value, query coverage, and cluster percentage used for each AMR family experiment for the prevalence, ncbi non-redundant, and UBA databases. {#tbl:exp-params}
 </td>
 <tr><th>(A) MCR phosphoethanolamine transferase </th>
 <th>(B) NDM beta-lactamase</th>